Gold Price in Indian Rupees Today

 Understanding Gold Prices in India

-India is the world's largest consumer of gold, driven by deep cultural traditions.
-The domestic price is determined by the international spot price, the USD/INR exchange rate, and an import duty of approximately 15%.
+India is the world's largest consumer of gold, driven by cultural traditions spanning thousands of years.
+The domestic price is determined by three variables: the international spot price, the USD/INR exchange rate, and an import duty of approximately 15%.
+These factors create a substantial premium over the London or New York price.

 Buy Gold Online